 A Perfect Match

 To get the perfect match, BACR created 20 concrete mock ups for evaluation.
-Each sample took 21 to 28 days to mold, dry and clean before comparing.
-Once the team narrowed the samples to the best six options, concrete cylinders samples were sent back to the lab for strength and weather compatibility testing.
+Each sample took 21 to 28 days to mold, dry and clean before evaluation.
+Once WJE selected the best six options, concrete cylinders samples were sent back to the lab for strength and weather compatibility testing.

-After a two-month evaluation process, the owner, guided by BACR’s recommendation, decided to move forward with restoring the historical facade.
-The deteriorated concrete was removed section by section; the team carefully cataloguing each piece’s shape and size for replication.
-BACR mixed and molded all concrete onsite and completed the entire restoration in two months.
+After a two-month evaluation process, the owner selected the historical facade.
+The deteriorated concrete was removed section by section; the team carefully documented each piece’s shape and size for replication.
+BACR mixed and cast all concrete onsite and completed the entire restoration in two months.

 “This level of restoration requires a team that can be trusted to identify and analyze all the issues, then factor them into developing the best solution,” said Redar.
 “Everyone involved in this project was committed to finding the right solution that would pay homage to the synagogue’s original grandeur and serve its congregation well into the next decade.”